GirolamoOddo/AppliedMath_Notebooks/README.md

 > This notebook contains a time-adaptive Smoothed Particle Hydrodynamics (SPH) solver for simulating Quasi-Incompressible Navier-Stokes equations with mirroring boundary conditions.
 An example of a water column released in a closed box is presented.

 2D_Solvers_for_HeatEquation.ipynb
 > This notebook contains a set of numerical methods, specifically: Finite Differences, Finite Volumes and Physics Informed Covolutional NN to approach the solution of the heat equation in a 2D domain.
 The results are then compared using interactive 3D Plotly graphs.

+AoAOptimization_for_GroundEffectAirfoil.ipynb
+> In this notebook, it will be presented, through a practical example, how to proceed with the optimization of a convex problem using SciPy.
+Specifically, the application to the case of a symmetric airfoil profile, NACA 0012, under ground effect conditions will be demonstrated.
+The aim is to find, at different heights from the ground, the angle of attack that maximizes the efficiency of the profile.

 DeepRL_for_CruiseControl.ipynb
 > In this notebook, the application of the DDPG paradigm for continuous control with expert-learning application is presented.
 The proposed application is cruise control, where the agent, starting from a standstill, must reach the target speed and maintain it by acting on the throttle and brake.